11ty/11ty-website/src/docs/dev-server.md

   eleventyConfig.setServerOptions({
     // Default values are shown:

-    // Opt-out of the live reload snippet
+    // Whether or not the live reload snippet is used
-    enabled: true,
+    liveReload: true,

     // Opt-out of DOM diffing updates and use page reloads
-    domdiff: true,
+    domDiff: true,

     // The starting port number to attempt to use
     port: 8080,